anttisalonen/progbook/rst/vim2.rst

 Exit the insert mode by pressing ESC and save your file using ":w".
 Vim should have taken care of indentation for you.

 Typically, as part of the edit-compile-run cycle, you'd have vim running on one terminal window or tab, and have another window or tab for compiling and running the program.
-After you've saved the file, you could try compiling and running it e.g. by running "gcc -Wall -o hello hello.c && ./hello" (assuming you have a C compiler set up).
+After you've saved the file, you could try compiling and running it e.g. by running "gcc -Wall -o hello hello.c && ./hello".

 Alternatively, vim allows you to run shell commands from within vim.
 E.g. ":!ls" will run "ls" in the shell.
 You could also type e.g. ":!gcc hello.c && ./a.out" to compile and run your program.
 Vim will then display the output of your command.